 Deposits via e-deposit are limited to the following maximums:

-You can close your Account at any time, for any reason.
+You can close your Account at any time, for any reason subject to the terms as described in these Terms and Conditions.
 We can close your Account at any time, for any reason and without advance notice.
-In addition, as mentioned in the "Funds Availability" section above, funds in an Account being closed may be subject to a brief temporary hold in order to allow outstanding transactions to clear and for any necessary processing procedures to be performed.
-If your Account is closed, be sure you cancel any preauthorized payments as set forth in the "Electronic Funds Transfer Services" section above under "Stopping Preauthorized Payments."
+In addition, as mentioned in the "Funds Availability" Section above, funds in an Account being closed may be subject to a brief temporary hold in order to allow outstanding transactions to clear and for any necessary processing procedures to be performed.
+If your Account is closed, be sure you cancel any preauthorized payments as set forth in the "Electronic Funds Transfer Services" Section above under "Stopping Preauthorized Payments."

-State laws require us to close all your deposit accounts and transfer your money to the state if your accounts are dormant for a certain period of time.
-If your account becomes dormant, we may try to locate you at the address and telephone number shown in our records.
-After a specified period of time, if we are still not able to locate you, we will be required to surrender the funds in the account to the state, in accordance with state law, as unclaimed property.
+State laws require us to close your Accounts and transfer your money to the state if your Accounts are dormant for a certain period of time.
+If your Account becomes dormant, we may try to locate you at the address and telephone number shown in our records.
+After a specified period of time, if we are still not able to locate you, we will be required to surrender the funds in the Account to the state, in accordance with state law, as unclaimed property.
 If this occurs, you may be able to reclaim them, but you may be required to apply to the state for return of your funds.
 To the extent permitted by law, we may charge you a reasonable service charge for processing unclaimed property.
 Once your funds are surrendered, we no longer have any liability or responsibility with respect to the funds.

 No part of an Account may be pledged, assigned, given as a gift, or otherwise transferred to a third party without our prior written consent.

 Prior to initiating a lawsuit or arbitration regarding a legal dispute or claim relating in any way to this Agreement or your Account (a "Claim"), the party asserting the Claim (the "Claimant") shall give the other party written notice of the Claim (a "Claim Notice") and a reasonable opportunity, not less than thirty (30) days, to resolve the Claim.
 Any Claim Notice to you will be sent in writing by mail to the address you have provided us (or any updated address you have subsequently provided to us).
-Any Claim Notice to us shall be sent by mail to the following address: Sallie Mae Bank, Attention Chief Compliance Officer, 175 S West Temple, Ste 600, Salt Lake City, UT 84101.
+Any Claim Notice to us shall be sent by mail to the following address: Sallie Mae Bank, P.O.
+BOX 6521 Wilmington, DE 19804-0521.
 Any Claim Notice you send must give your Account number(s), address and telephone number.
 Any Claim Notice must explain the nature of the Claim and the relief that is demanded.
 The Claimant must reasonably cooperate in providing any information about the Claim that the other party reasonably requests.

 TO THE EXTENT PERMITTED BY LAW, YOU AND WE WAIVE ANY RIGHT TO TRIAL BY JURY IN THE EVENT OF LITIGATION ARISING OUT OF OR RELATED TO THESE RULES OR YOUR ACCOUNT.
 THIS JURY TRIAL WAIVER SHALL NOT AFFECT THE JURY TRIAL WAIVER IN THE ARBITRATION PROVISION (IF YOU DO NOT REJECT IT).